cabaceira/jeeves/README.md

 ![](jeeves.png)

 **Jeeves** is a Python-based, pipeline-driven provisioning tool for deploying and managing AWS-backed Rocket.Chat environments.
 Its modular architecture lets you target different deployment backends (Docker, Kubernetes + Helm, etc.) simply by adding or extending pipelines.
+You can reach out to luis.cabaceira@rocket.chat in open for support and clarifications.

 ---